berenger-eu/specx/README.md

 [![coverage report](https://gitlab.inria.fr/bramas/specx/badges/master/coverage.svg)](https://bramas.gitlabpages.inria.fr/specx/)

+This work has been funded by the Inria ADT project SPETABARU-H, and the ANR National project AUTOSPEC (ANR-21-CE25-0009).

 # Introduction
 SPECX is a task-based runtime system.
 It shares several similarities with StarPU but is written in modern C++.